develop2arman/rust-all-in-one/workspace/types/wrapper/WRAPPER.md

 }
 ```

+> use wrapper types, which allow more flexibility than what is available by default.
+These, however, incur costs at runtime to ensure that Rust’s safety guarantees are maintained.
+Another way to phrase this is that Rust allows programmers to opt in to garbage collection
+> To explain the wrapper type strategy, let’s introduce a wrapper type: std:rc::Rc. std:rc::Rc takes a type parameter T and is typically referred to as Rc<T>.
+Rc<T> reads as “R. C. of T” and stands for “a reference-counted value of type T.” Rc<T> provides shared ownership of T. Shared ownership prevents T from being removed from memory until every owner is removed.

+> As indicated by the name, reference counting is used to track valid references.
+As each reference is created, an internal counter increases by one.
+When a reference is dropped, the count decreases by one.
+When the count hits zero, T is also dropped.

+> Rc<T> implements Clone.
+Every call to base.clone() increments an internal counter.
+Every Drop decrements that counter.
+When the internal counter reaches zero, the original instance is freed.

 ## Glossery

 > `Thin wrapper around the type` : part of Vec<String> is noticed. struct Wrapper(Vec<String>);

+> `wrapper type` = reference-counted value = shared ownership = track valid references

 > `tags` [[new_type]] [[orphan]]